NeoMatlala/technical-documentation-page/README.md

 # TECHNICAL DOCUMENTATION PAGE

-Technical documentation page created using
-HTML5 & CSS3.
-The projet was part of freeCodeCamp's 'Responsive web design' online course.
+JavaScript Technical Documentation Page created using HTML5 & CSS3.
+The project was part of *freeCodeCamp's Responsive Web Design* online course.

 ## What I have learned
 Concepts I've learned & practised on this project: